-Behaviorists believe that psychology should focus on measureable and observable physical behaviors and how these behaviors can be manipulated by changes in the external environment.
-There is no room in behaviorist theory for thoughts or emotions, a contrast to other theories of psychology.
+Behaviorism theory surmises that human and animal behavior can only be explained by conditioning.
+Behaviorists believe that psychology should focus on measurable and observable physical behaviors and how changes in the external environment can manipulate these behaviors.
+There is no room in behaviorist theory for thoughts or emotions in contrast to other theories of psychology.

-In experiments he performed in the early 1900s he showed that he could condition, or train, children to respond to a certain stimulus in a way that was different from what their normal response would be in the absence of such training.
+In experiments he performed in the early 1900s, he showed that he could condition, or train, children to respond to a certain stimulus in a way that was different from their normal response in the absence of such training.

 Albert not only feared rats but had been programmed through the experiment to fear most other white and fuzzy objects as well, from coats to Santa Claus beards.